Clube Fbrand identity

 Biotônico Fontoura is a natural medicine syrup from the beggining of the nineteenth hundreds, that is still present in Brazilian household.
 The book celebrates it’s Centennial anniversary, showcasing the history of the Pharmacy alongside archival images like main stream advertising.
 It includes facsimiles of the pharmacy booklets that were largely distributed between 1920s and 1980s thoughout the country and became part of Brazilian popular culture.

-CREDITSDeveloped at Tereza Bettinardi
+CREDITSDeveloped at studio Tereza Bettinardi

-Art direction by Tereza Bettinardi.
+Art direction by Tereza Bettinardi

-Photography mine and provided by the studio.
+Photography by me and provided by the studio

 Barbara Cutlak © 2025 and beyond